Darth-Kronos/Unsupervised-Domain-Adaptation/README.md

 ```
 ./experiments/scripts/train.sh ${config_yaml} ${gpu_ids} ${adaptation_method} ${experiment_name}
 ```
+* To run without the model without perturbation, comment line 137 in Contrastive-Adaptation-Network/tools/test.py

 * The experiment log file and the saved checkpoints will be stored at ./experiments/ckpt/${experiment_name}